-This resulted in the creation, on the initiative of the United States and Germany, of a North Atlantic Cooperation Council (NACC) which began, on 20 December 1991, to organise periodic meetings of Ministers, ambassadors and military experts to discuss defence and security issues.
-The number of Member States began at 25 (the 16 from NATO, Russia representing the USSR, Bulgaria, the Czech and Slovak Republic, Poland, Hungary, Romania and the three Baltic States).
-It expanded with the inclusion, in March 1992, of 11 other Republics from the Commonwealth of Independent States, to which were added Albania and Georgia.
-Thirty-eight members in total.
-Cooperation developed in all areas and intensified against the background of the Partnership for Peace (11 January 1994) which aimed to establish a military cooperation relationship with NATO (planning, joint exercises) in order to improve the capacity successfully to carry out United Nations and CSCE/OSCE peacekeeping missions, through the setting up of combined joint task forces at international level.
+This resulted in the creation, on the initiative of the United States and Germany, of a North Atlantic Cooperation Council (NACC), which, on 20 December 1991, began to organise periodic meetings of Ministers, ambassadors and military experts to discuss defence and security issues.
+The number of Member States began at 25 (the 16 from NATO, Russia representing the USSR, Bulgaria, Czechoslovakia, Poland, Hungary, Romania and the three Baltic States).
+It expanded with the inclusion, in March 1992, of 11 other Republics from the new Commonwealth of Independent States, to which were added Albania and Georgia.
+There were 38 members in total.
+Cooperation developed in all areas and intensified against the background of the Partnership for Peace (11 January 1994), which aimed to establish a military cooperation relationship with NATO (planning, joint exercises) in order to improve the capacity to successfully carry out United Nations and CSCE/OSCE peacekeeping missions, through the setting up of combined joint task forces at international level.
 This Partnership, it was hoped, would play a crucial role in the process for the enlargement of NATO as now envisaged by the Alliance governments.
 This enlargement was to take place progressively, several years later.